 The burden of this debt cannot be dismissed.

-As an employer, it’s not your job solve the student debt problem by overpaying the youngest members of your staff because they bring with them greater student debt.
+As an employer, it’s not your job to solve the student debt problem by overpaying the youngest members of your staff because they bring with them greater student debt.
 However, it’s reckless to ignore this reality.

 What To Do:

 I think it would be interesting if more companies started to offer within their compensation package a chunk of money for student loans.
 I know that for decades, the companies sweetened their compensation packages by offering an allowance for a new car.
-Of course, the company never bought the car, but they reworked the numbers so that you got your salary, health benefits, and a $500 a month to lease that BMW.
+Of course, the company never bought the car, but they reworked the numbers so that you got your salary, health benefits, and $500 a month to lease that BMW.

 Why can’t more companies today use this old idea for a better purpose?
 Could you imagine how elated a college grad will be when you offer them $500 towards their student loans each month?
 There are two wins here: your company shows that you understand, and it also suggests to your new hires that taking care of student debt should be high on their list of priorities every time they get paid.